The Image Displays An Expanded Circular Flow Diagram

 The Expanded Circular Flow Diagram: A Detailed Look

 The expanded circular flow diagram builds upon the basic model by incorporating additional economic actors and flows, providing a more nuanced understanding of economic activity.
-These additional components include financial markets, government intervention, and the foreign sector.
+These additional components include financial markets, government intervention, and the foreign sector And that's really what it comes down to..

 Financial Markets